Skip to the main content

 In general, magnetic resonance technologists:

-• take medical histories and screen patients (to make sure the procedure is safe for them)
+• Take and review medical histories and screen patients to make sure the procedure is safe for them

-• provide care during the procedure (when needed)
+• Monitor the patient and equipment and provide patient care during the procedure

-• perform the technical steps to produce quality diagnostic images and data
+• Operate MRI equipment to produce high-quality diagnostic images and data

-• share findings with other health care providers
+• Collaborate and share findings with other health-care providers

-• follow strict safety procedures and rules as well as infection control measures (to ensure safety of patients, staff and visitors)
+• Follow strict safety procedures and rules as well as infection control measures to ensure the safety of patients, staff, and visitors

-Magnetic resonance technologists work closely with other health care providers and admin personnel.
+Magnetic resonance technologists work closely with other health-care providers and administrative personnel.

 Working Conditions